SamErbo/netflix-user-dashboard-clone/README.md

 ### `API KEY`

-Please find your own API_KEY from [imdb.com](https://imdb.com/), and use that key at requests.js to retrieve images of the movies and others.
+Find your own API_KEY from [imdb.com](https://imdb.com/), and use that key at requests.js to retrieve images and other information of the Netflix movies.

 #### React